nubenetes/awesome-kubernetes/docs/aws-security.md

 - [awstip.com: AWS Permissions Set deep dive](https://awstip.com/aws-permissions-set-deep-dive-228d0ed35249)
 - [How to monitor and query IAM resources at scale – Part 1](https://aws.amazon.com/blogs/security/how-to-monitor-and-query-iam-resources-at-scale-part-1/) Useful details on how AWS IAM works so that you can use it more effectively.
 - [github.com/aws-samples: Visualize AWS IAM Access Analyzer Policy Validation Findings](https://github.com/aws-samples/visualize-iam-access-analyzer-policy-validation-findings)
+- [thenewstack.io: A Deep Dive into the Security of IAM in AWS](https://thenewstack.io/a-deep-dive-into-the-security-of-iam-in-aws/) How do you tighten up identity access management when you're using Amazon's cloud?
+Here are some best practices and useful tools for keeping everything safe.

 ### Terraform IAM Policy Validator